 What is the Community Performances and Partnerships Program (CPP)?
 What does Community Engagement Mean?

-Community Engagement refers to interactive performances and educational activities that take place for a diversity of audiences in community settings.
-The primary purpose of this programming is the education and enrichment of the audience, along with an interaction between performer and listeners.
+Community engagement refers to performances and educational activities that take place in community settings for a wide range of audiences.
+The primary purpose of these activities is the education and enrichment of the audience, along with an interaction between performer and listeners.
 The Community Performances and Partnerships Program (CPP Program) is the title of the program that has been created at NEC to link students with the greater Boston community, while meeting the needs of a diverse range of community partners.

 In what kinds of places will CPP Program events take place?

 Our community partners range from nursing homes, senior centers, homeless shelters and libraries to Boston Public Schools, after school programs and preschool centers.
-Many CPP programs take place in neighborhoods that are near NEC or easily accessible by public transportation.
+The majority of our partnerships are with organizations in the greater Boston area.
+Many community engagement events take place in neighborhoods that are near NEC or easily accessible by public transportation.

 Why might I want to get involved?

-In this day and age, the ability to communicate effectively with audiences and perform in diverse settings is an integral part of every career in the music field.
-Whether you go on to become a solo artist, an orchestral musician, a music teacher, or follow a career path outside of music, the experience of performing in your community will be both an asset to your career and personally enriching.
-Students who have participated in the CPP Program often find it inspiring, thought-provoking, and refreshing to perform outside the walls of NEC and to connect with community members all over the Greater Boston area.
+In this day and age, the ability to engage with a broad spectrum of audiences, as well as to perform and teach in diverse settings is an integral part of every career in the music field.
+Whether you go on to become a solo artist, an orchestral musician, a music teacher, or follow a career path outside of music, the experience of performing or teaching in your community will be both an asset to your career and personally enriching.
+Students who have participated in the CPP Program find it inspiring, thought-provoking, and refreshing to perform outside the walls of NEC and to connect with community members all over the greater Boston area.

 How often can I be involved?